Tips for User Experience on your Website

 It needs to be optimised and it needs to have good hosting.

 I use the best hosting in the UK for my websites, which helps create a user experience that encourages page exploration.
-I beleive there is nothing worse than being reluctant to view more pages on a website because of page load speed.
+I believe there is nothing worse than being reluctant to view more pages on a website because of page load speed.
+It is the biggest failure of most websites to have a poor website speed, making it easier to rise the rankings by simply having a fast website.